fabianloebel/discordbot/README.md

 This bot can:
 * Greet new members
-* Play music from all sources that are supported by youtube-dl
+* Play music from youtube

 # Setup